-- you are in privately rented accommodation and Local Housing Allowance is less than the rent
+You rent privately, and the Local Housing Allowance is less than the amount of your rent.

 You have a spare bedroom, so your benefit has been reduced.
 This is sometimes known as the “bedroom tax”.

 There are adults living with you who are not your dependants, so your benefit has been reduced.

 If you are in this situation, and you are struggling to pay your rent, you could apply for an ongoing Discretionary Housing Payment to make up for this.
 Your council would decide how long you get the payment for and they will let you know the end date.

 You can only apply for a Discretionary Housing Payment for rent arrears if your Housing Benefit, or the housing element of your Universal Credit, was not enough to cover the full amount of rent that you owed at the time.

 For example: Your private landlord put up your rent by £10 a month 6 months ago, and your benefit stayed the same.
 You are now in arrears by £60.
 You could apply for a £60 Discretionary Housing Payment to cover this.

 You cannot apply for a payment to cover rent arrears if your benefit was enough to cover your rent when you went into arrears.